dribnet/2021_MDDN342_Runner/README.md

 My inital idea for my face is a stylised face with watercolour-esque shading on one side.

-Created the face base and most of the watercolour shading areas in red.
+Created the face base and all of the watercolour shading areas in red.
 Two of the sliders are currently in control of the thickness of the top eyelid and the colour of the eyes.